SA-22C/ProffieOS/README.md

 ProffieOSSpinRotation=360.0
 * //degrees traversed before triggering a spin sound (both LEGACY and accent).
 For staff sabers, cutting this value could help give a better 'dual - bladed' effect without having two proffieboards.
 (0 - 999 but for 1 blade, can't see why you'd change this.
 For dual-blades, try 180 or 270)

+ProffieOSStabAccelerationThreshold=3.0
+* //G force required to trigger a stab effect.
+Stab effects are triggered while the saber is NOT swinging and the saber is thrust forward with a force greater than the threshold.
+Default is 3.0, lower values make stab more responsive, higher values less responsive.
+Used for both legacy Plecter AND smoothswing fonts where stab files are present.

 For your Stab blade style effect, here are the values: